gdub01/mwr-boilerplate/README.md

 ### Basic setup of /app folder:

 * Routes folder handles routing and includes pages that are all data fetching components
-* Components folder handles displaying components and styling
+* Components folder handles displaying components
 * Publications is essentially the R in CRUD and handles reading permissions
 * Methods is pretty much the CUD in CRUD and handles the collections' schemas and permissions
 * Collections just defines the MongoDB collections